 Discover The Ancient Gjirokaster Castle

-One of the unmissable items on our “what to see in Gjirokaster” guide has to visit the incredible Castle, also known as Gjirokaster Fortress.
+One of the unmissable items on our “What to see in Gjirokaster” guide is to visit the incredible castle, also known as Gjirokaster Fortress.

 Extensively renovated and expanded during the centuries, the building features five impressive towers, an eighteenth-century clock tower built by the Turks, a cistern, and a museum.
 The complex overlooks the city and the underlying valley from the top of a hill, offering some of the most incredible views of the city and the whole valley.